MicrosoftDocs/VBA-Docs/powerpoint/Concepts/ole-programmatic-identifiers-powerpoint.md

 # OLE Programmatic Identifiers (PowerPoint)

-You can use an OLE programmatic identifier (sometimes called a ProgID) to create an Automation object.
+Use an OLE programmatic identifier (sometimes called a ProgID) to create an Automation object.
 The following tables list OLE programmatic identifiers for ActiveX controls, Office applications, and Office Web Components.

 ## ActiveX Controls